emustudio/emustudio.github.io/_documentation/user/_doc/rasp/rasp-cpu.md

 There is a simple GUI window provided for the RASP CPU.
 It displays the two most important values:

-- current value of the accumulator (`R0` register)
+- the current value of the accumulator (`R0` register)
-- current value of the instruction pointer (`IP`) which points to current position within the executed program
+- the current value of the instruction pointer (`IP`) which points to the current position within the executed program

 Also, information about the current RUNNING STATUS is displayed.

-Following figure shows a screenshot:
+The following figure shows a screenshot:

 ![RASP CPU status panel]({{ site.baseurl }}/assets/rasp/statusPanel.png)